carlobaldassi/ArgParse.jl/README.md

 Breaking changes
 ----------------

-Upgrading from versions 0.2.X to 0.3.X, the following API change was made, which may break existing code: option arguments are no longer evaluated by default.
+Upgrading from versions 0.2.X to 0.3.X, the following API changes were made, which may break existing code:

+* Option arguments are no longer evaluated by default.
 This is for security reasons.
 Evaluation can be forced on a per-option basis with the `eval_arg=true` setting (although this is discuraged).
+* The syntax of the `add_arg_table` function has changed, it now takes a `Dict` object instead of an `@options` opbject, since the dependency on the Options.jl module was removed.
+(The `@add_arg_table` macro is unchanged though.)

 Other changes
 -------------